Tips for student loan borrowers

 Here’s how you can find your student loan servicer:

-- If you are a federal student loan borrower, log in to for the name and contact information for your servicer.
+- If you are a federal student loan borrower, log in to My Federal Student Aid for the name and contact information for your servicer.

 Once you know who your servicer is, here are some tips that can help keep you on track:

 1. Protect yourself and your money by giving your servicer specific instructions on how to allocate your extra payments.
 If you have several loans associated with the same loan servicer, and you don’t provide instructions, your servicer will generally decide how to allocate your payments in excess of the amount due.
 Providing your servicer with instructions on how to allocate this extra money can save you hundreds of dollars or more in extra interest and may help you get out of debt faster.
 Check out our Consumer Advisory that provides a sample instructions template that you can download and send to your servicer.

 2. If you are struggling to make your monthly payments on a federal student loan, you have the right to apply for a repayment plan that can adjust your monthly payment based on your income.
 For federal student loan borrowers: The Department of Education offers numerous plans to borrowers with federal student loans, including income-driven repayment (IDR) options that can adjust your monthly payment to as little as 10 percent of your discretionary income.
 To start making payments under an IDR plan, enroll online at StudentLoans.gov .

 For private student loan borrowers: Contact your servicer and ask what options may be available to you.
 Many companies say that they have alternate payment programs for borrowers who might not be able to make a full payment.
 Asking for help when you run into trouble can keep you from falling further behind.